Spondylolisthesis grading system

 History and etymology

-The grading system is named after its inventor Henry W Meyerding, who was an American orthopaedic surgeon at the Mayo Clinic, Rochester, Minnesota.
+The grading system is named after its inventor Henry W Meyerding (1884 - 1969), who was an American orthopedic surgeon at the Mayo Clinic, Rochester, Minnesota.
 He proposed the classification in an article in 1932 2.

 - 1. Lovell WW, Winter RB, Morrissy RT et-al. Lovell & Winter's Pediatric Orthopaedics.
 Lippincott Williams & Wilkins.
 (2006) ISBN:0781753589.
 Read it at Google Books - Find it at Amazon